Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 5. Use Automation for Routine Checks

-As in many other repetitive IT processes, automation can be a significant time-saver.
-This is one way that tool-assisted reviews can actually augment (rather than replace) formal, human-led reviews.
+As many other repetitive IT processes do, automation can be a significant time-saver.
+This is one way tool-assisted reviews can augment (rather than replace) formal, human-led reviews.

 “Automate checks for style, formatting, and other simple conventions using tools like linters or CI pipelines,” Ashmore says.
 “This saves reviewers time and lets them focus on more critical issues like code logic and structure.”